COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic: Related Literature

 \subsection{Data standards, integration, quality and usability}

-One observation in the previous section on academic data sharing is that preparing data to make re-use takes time and effort.
+One observation in the previous section on academic data sharing is that preparing data for re-use takes time and effort.
 It is therefore unsurprising that there are many calls for data standardisation and reviews on the (often less than ideal) current data standards compliance in many domains.

-\cite{fairchild_epidemiological_2018} observe that epidemiological data is challenged both by a lack of standardised \textit{interfaces} to data, and by a variety of data \textit{formats}, leading to fragmentation.
+\cite{fairchild_epidemiological_2018} observe that epidemiological data are challenged both by a lack of standardised \textit{interfaces} to data, and by a variety of data \textit{formats}, leading to fragmentation.
 Different access mechanisms span from computational Application Programming Interface (API) access, to manual human extraction from Portable Document Format (PDF) files.
 Formats may range from general and simple data formats such as comma separated value (CSV) files, which are easily readable but can vary massively in terms of content, to more complex dedicated domain-specific time series formats such as EpiJSON.
 They also observe that just because a standard exists does not mean it is necessarily embraced by the field, and whether or not a given data format will be widely adopted is often an ongoing question.

 Even when standards exist, they may not meet needs of their users. \cite{gardner_need_2021} notes that in 2020, systems for COVID-19 data reporting \enquote{were not empowered or equipped to fully meet the public's expectation for timely open data at an actionable level of spatial resolution} - that is, whilst systems for sharing this data existed, they didn't provide the depth of information needed to be useful.